stonerlab/Stoner-PythonCode/README.rst

 Multiprocessing
 ---------------

-The **DataFolder** and **ImageFolder/ImageStack** classes will make use of the *multiprocessing* module when applying a function to their members for more efficient parallel processing of large numbers of data files.
-This is disabled by default on Windows due to the large overhead of starting multiple instances of the python interpreter.
+The **DataFolder** and **ImageFolder/ImageStack** classes will optionally make use of the *multiprocessing* module when applying a function to their members for more efficient parallel processing of large numbers of data files.
+This is disabled by default due to issues with threading and plotting on posix platforms and slow process start ups on Windows.

 Resources
 ==========